DavidJCobb/wmp-svg/lab/wmplayer.md

 ### Usage notes

 * Windows Media Player uses a 500% fast-forward speed ([source](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/wmp/controls-fastforward)), but we default our fast-forward speed to 400% because Gecko will mute media if it has a playback rate outside the range [25%, 400%].
 You can set `fastForwardSpeed` to change the speed (the value you specify must be greater than `1` i.e. 100% speed).

+* We currently don't support `defaultPlaybackRate` (i.e. we don't expose that property on the underlying `HTMLMediaElement`).

+  The HTML5 spec implies that `defaultPlaybackRate` and `playbackRate` should both influence the current playback rate of a media element.
+The spec implies that the former value should be "used by the user agent" when it shows built-in player controls, and explicitly recommends that the latter be used for features like fast-forwarding and slow motion.
+However, the two values don't stack, and setting `defaultPlaybackRate` doesn't change the actual playback rate in Chrome or Firefox (even if `playbackRate` has never been set before).
+Moreover, even if setting `defaultPlaybackRate` *did initially* alter the current playback rate, it would be broken by design: `playbackRate` only supports a numeric value, so once you have ever set `playbackRate`, there'd be no way to switch back to `defaultPlaybackRate`.
+(Yes, you could do `m.playbackRate = m.defaultPlaybackRate`, but thereafter, changing `defaultPlaybackRate` itself would have no effect.)
+In essence, `defaultPlaybackRate` may as well not even exist.

+  Set `playbackRate` to change the baseline playback rate.
+Use the fast-forward and rewind APIs to perform those tasks.

 ## `WMPlayerSliderElement`